CoderAcademy-SYD/dynamic_routing_mongo_normalising_denormalising/README.md

     module.exports = BookSchema
     ```
+- Add in the import to the index routes files `const commentRoutes = require('./comment_routes') // Require in comment_routes as commentRoutes` and the route itself `router.use('/comments', commentRoutes)`
+- Create the comment_routes file within the routes directory
+ -
+    ```
+    const express = require('express') // Requires in express
+    const router = express.Router() // Use the express router
+    const CommentController = require('../controllers/comment_controller') // Bring in the CommentController
+    router.post('/:id', CommentController.create)
+    module.exports = router
+    ```

 - Create a comment controller to add comments to a book
     - Create a new comments_controller.js in the controllers directory
     - Notice we dont have a comment model